What is it?

 Where do Joint Master Degrees take place?

-In at least two of the Programme countries represented in the consortium, but part of the studies can also take place in a Partner country.
+Study must take place in at least two of the Programme countries represented in the consortium.
+Part of the studies can also take place in a Partner country if there is a partner-country institution involved.

 How many participants take part?